Here’s a brief overview of how a game of roller derby is played.

 The jammers are the only member of each team who can score points.
 The pivots are essentially the blockers in charge; they are responsible for setting the pace and strategy.
 The blockers are the main offense and defense who try to assist their own jammer while stopping the opposing jammer.

-The two pivots line up on the starting line with the blockers behind them.
-The two jammers line up 33 feet behind the starting line.
-A ref blows the whistle, the pivots and blockers start skating, the whistle blows again, the jammers start skating and the jam is on.
+The two pivots line up on or behind the front line with the blockers behind them.
+The two jammers line up 30 feet behind the starting line.
+A ref blows the whistle, and the jam is on.
+The pivots and blockers start skating and the jammers start skating.

 The jammers have to skate through the pack of pivots and blockers.
 The first jammer to break through the pack, penalty-free, is called Lead Jammer.
 Once they lap the pack, they can start scoring points.
 Jammers score points by passing skaters from the other team.
 Blockers try to stop the other team’s jammer and get their own jammer through the pack so she can score as many points as possible.

 Just like any other sport, there are consequences if you break the rules of play.
-If a skater commits a penalty, they spend a minute in the box.
+If a skater commits a penalty, they spend 30 seconds in the box.
 If they get seven penalties in a single bout, they are ejected for the remainder of the bout.

 Penalties are given for these and other offenses: